-The OpenSCAP ecosystem provides multiple tools to assist administrators and auditors with assessment, measurement and enforcement of security baselines.
-We maintain great flexibility and interoperability, reducing costs of performing security audits.
+The OpenSCAP ecosystem provides multiple tools to assist administrators and auditors with assessment, measurement, and enforcement of security baselines.
+We maintain great flexibility and interoperability, reducing the costs of performing security audits.

 The OpenSCAP project provides a wide variety of hardening guides and configuration baselines developed by the open source community, ensuring that you can choose a security policy which best suits the needs of your organization, regardless of its size.

 Security Content Automation Protocol (SCAP) is U.S. standard maintained by National Institute of Standards and Technology (NIST).
 The OpenSCAP project is a collection of open source tools for implementing and enforcing this standard, and has been awarded the SCAP 1.2 certification by NIST in 2014.

 In the ever-changing world of computer security where new vulnerabilities are being discovered and patched every day, enforcing security compliance must be a continuous process.
 It also needs to include a way to make adjustments to policies, as well as periodic assessment and risk monitoring.
 The OpenSCAP ecosystem provides tools and customizable policies for a quick, cost-effective and flexible implementation of these processes.

 Leaving your systems with unpatched vulnerabilities can have a number of consequences, ranging from embarrassment to heavy damage when a vulnerability is exploited by an attacker.
 A timely inspection of software inventory that identifies vulnerabilities is a must for any organization in the 21st century.
 The OpenSCAP project provides tools for automated vulnerability checking, allowing you to take steps to prevent attacks before they happen.